 Valencia is a coastal region of Spain so – if you have a soft spot for Mediterranean - the mere amount of fish and seafood dishes can send you to overdrive.
 Even the tiniest towns can boast of unique and, at times, very original recipes.
 Among the gems of Spanish Mediterranean cuisine, such as suquet (stewed fish and potatoes), all i pebre (eel with potatoes and red pepper) and esgarraet (red pepper and cod salad), be sure to check the traditional fish cassola as served by Mood Food.

-This mouthwatering fish and shrimp casserole with tomatoes, beans and garlic is designed to kill your hunger fast and without remorse!
+This mouthwatering fish and prawn casserole with tomatoes, beans and garlic is designed to kill your hunger fast and without remorse!
 The place itself may look like an average diner, but the people there are more than friendly and the prices are fairly moderate.

 Here’s one for the barflies.
 Tapas are a traditional Spanish bar snack or appetizer.
 The word ‘tapa’ can mean a variety of cold and hot dishes, that, when combined, can substitute a hearty meal.
 In fact, tapas are not that typical for Valencia.
 Unlike Madrid or Seville locals, people in Valencia rarely go bar crawling to try different tapas in each new place.
 Valencia locals usually spend the whole evening in one bar or restaurant, ordering a lot of tapas at once.
 If you are in a mood to experiment, you should definitely try the fusion tapas as served at La Comisaría on Plaza del Árbol.